Virgin (band): Bimbo (2004–2005)

 The band's second album titled Bimbo was released in May 2004.
-The title of this album is American slang for "slut”.
+The title of this album is American slang for "slut".
 Dorota chose this title to caution "All the silly people, who think of me as a whore".
 On the new CD, eleven of her compositions can be found.
 The words for two of the songs, "Bar" and "Ulica", were written by Anja Orthodox.
 The singles released from this CD were "Dżaga", "Kolejny raz" and "Nie zawiedź mnie".
-This album also contained a feature on the song "Nie Oceniać Jej" by Arkadiusz "Arekcore” Stępień, who is a Polish guitarist and vocalist from the group Ametria.
+This album also contained a feature on the song "Nie Oceniać Jej" by Arkadiusz "Arekcore" Stępień, who is a Polish guitarist and vocalist from the group Ametria.

-For "Dżaga", there were two versions of the video clip (one of them includes uncensored photos where the other doesn't).
+For "Dżaga", there were two versions of the video clip (one of them includes uncensored photos where the other does not).
 One of the main roles in this clip was played by Radosław Majdan, goalkeeper of club Wisła Kraków.
 The music on Bimbo was a continuation of the themes of the first album.

 In 2004, the group parted ways with its bass player Krzysztof Najman, (former husband of Anja Orthodox, vocalist of gothic rock band Closterkeller) and drummer Piotr "Posejdon" Pawłowski.
 As a result of several months of searching and auditions, the place of Krzysztof Najmana was taken by bass player Łukasz Damm from Wrocław, and Peter Pawłowski was substituted by percussionist Pitr Matsiak from Radom.